 So, here are the caveats to feeding the foods mentioned above:

-- Meats should be as lean as possible, with all fat removed.
-Processed foods, such as bacon and sausage, are high in salt and seasoning, so avoid them.
+• Meats should be as lean as possible, with all fat removed.
+Processed foods, such as bacon and sausage, are high in salt (sodium) and seasoning, so avoid them.

-- To aid digestion, you should cook most vegetables first, but raw carrots and green beans are perfect.
-For more info on veggies for dogs, check out this post; 28 Vegetables Golden Retrievers Can Eat?
+• To aid digestion, you should cook most vegetables first, but sweet potatoes, raw carrots, and green beans are perfect.
+For more info on veggies for dogs, check out this post: 28 Vegetables Golden Retrievers Can Eat?

-- You should remove pits and seeds from fruits because they pose a choking danger.
-They also contain cyanide, dangerous to dogs if ingested in significant amounts.
+• You should remove pits and seeds from fruits because they pose a choking risk.
+They also contain cyanide, which is dangerous to dogs if ingested in significant amounts.
 You may like this article, What Fruits Can Golden Retrievers Eat? to learn all the safe fruits for your doggo.

-- If your Golden Retriever is lactose intolerant, keep him away from dairy foods.
+• If your Golden Retriever is lactose intolerant, avoid dairy foods.

-A variety of foods are toxic to dogs and can have severe consequences if consumed.
+A variety of foods are toxic to dogs (some contain taurine) and can have severe consequences if consumed.
 Even a tiny amount of poisonous food can cause death in some cases.
 If your Golden Retriever ingests these foods by mistake, you should seek urgent veterinary help.
 So, what foods are off-limits?

 Golden Retrievers should not eat chocolate, macadamia nuts, onions, garlic, raisins, bread dough, and xylitol-sweetened products.
 These are the most popular foods that have resulted in dog poisoning in recent years.
 Other examples include raw potatoes, moldy food, salt, and caffeine.